SylphAI-Inc/AdalFlow/docs/source/index.rst

 .. and Robustness

-Controllability
+Maximum Control and Robustness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Our simplicity did not come from doing 'less'.
+Our simplicity did not come from doing less.
-On the contrary, we have to do 'more' and go 'deeper' and 'wider' on any topic to offer developers maximum control and robustness.
+On the contrary, we have to do more and go deeper and wider on any topic to offer developers *maximum control and robustness*.

 - LLMs are sensitive to the prompt.
 We allow developers full control over their prompts without relying on API features such as tools and JSON format with components like ``Prompt``, ``OutputParser``, ``FunctionTool``, and ``ToolManager``.
 - Our goal is not to optimize for integration, but to provide a robust abstraction with representative examples.
 See this in ``ModelClient`` and ``Retriever``.